 Creating your presentation

-Example 2 – Flexible Office Hours Initiative
+Example – Flexible Hours as Part 2 of an Existing Hybrid Working Initiative

 Creating your presentation